scloud19/SECipedia/AWS/EC2.md

 			Disk Space available

 		Automated Monitoring Tools
+			Status Checks
+				AWS performs automated checks on every running EC2 instance to identify hardware and software issues.

+				Viewing Status checks(creating alarms based on the checks) EC2 Console

+				Are performed every minute and each returns a pass/fail status.
+If all checks pass, the overall status of the instance is OK.
+If one or more checks fail, the overall status is impaired.
+					You can trigger alarms based off of these checks.

 				System Status Checks
 					These might need AWS involvement to repair (or you can try starting/stopping your instance to 'reset')
 					Exs:
 						Loss of network connectivity
 						Loss of system power
 						Software issues on the physical host
 						Hardware issues on the physical host

 				Instance Status Checks
 					Monitor the software and network configuration of your individual instance.

 					These checks detect problems that require your involvement to repair.

 					Exs of instance status check failures:
 						Failed system status checks
 						Misconfigured networking/startup config
 						Exhausted memory
 						Corrupted file system
 						Incompatible kernel

 			AWS CloudWatch Alarms
 				Watch a single metric over a time period, and perform one or more actions based on the value of the metric.